pants64DS/Misc-SM64DS-Patches/Custom Instructions.md

 }
 ```

 The `IMPLEMENT_OVERLOAD` macro is used instead of `IMPLEMENT`, and the name of the interface function is followed by the parameter types of the intended overload.
 Since both overloads use the same ID, they must both share the same implementation function.
-If both of them instead had their own instruction IDs, they would need to have two different implementation functions, one defined with `IMPLEMENT_OVERLOAD(SetPlayerPos, Vector3_16)` and another with `IMPLEMENT_OVERLOAD(SetPlayerPos, short, short, short)`.
+If both of them instead had their own IDs, they would need to have two different implementation functions, one defined with `IMPLEMENT_OVERLOAD(SetPlayerPos, Vector3_16)` and another with `IMPLEMENT_OVERLOAD(SetPlayerPos, short, short, short)`.

 ### Implementation by ID